mpv-player/mpv/DOCS/man/console.rst

     Hide the console.

 ENTER, Ctrl+j and Ctrl+m
-    Expand the first completion suggestion if present and if none was selected, and run the typed command.
+    Select the first completion if one wasn't already manually selected, and run the typed command.

 Shift+ENTER
     Type a literal newline character.